Barefoot doctor: Selected individuals

 The initial pool of barefoot doctors required no education or training as they were sourced from healthcare providers already working in rural areas as well as urban doctors.
 As Gross (2018) mentions, an important part of Mao's plan was the movement of sending doctors, to serve in the countryside (下鄉 (xìaxiāng)).
 Mao pushed for medical school graduates to be sent to work in rural areas, where he felt they could help the rural inhabitants while, as Gross (2018) and Fang (2012) explain, also redistributing talent from urban to rural areas.
 They would live in an area for half a year to a year and continue the education of the barefoot doctors.
 According to Fang's (2012) research on Hangzhou Prefecture, many of the urban doctors sent to rural areas were quite unhappy about their fate.
+In fact, being sent to rural areas was often seen as a punishment because of the lower wages and challenges of rural living.
 Hesketh and Wei (1997), on the other hand, mention that although some were unhappy, other urban doctors were grateful for the lessons they learned while living as peasants.
-In fact, being sent to rural areas was often seen as a punishment because of the lower wages and challenges of rural living.

 However, more medical practitioners were necessary, and the state turned to both rural residents and urban ones.
 These barefoot doctors were usually chosen by members of the commune where the barefoot doctor would then serve.
-Often "young farmers" were selected to train become barefoot doctors.
+Often, "young farmers" were selected to train to become barefoot doctors.
 Other barefoot doctors originally worked as folk doctors and retrained to become barefoot doctors after the Cultural Revolution.
 Some trainees were also recent graduates of middle school.
 Barefoot doctors were often fairly young, which Fang (2012) attributes to the fact that the state wanted them to be able to support rural healthcare for the foreseeable future.
 Fang (2012) also describes that physically weak or disabled people often trained to become barefoot doctors, as the job was much less hard on the body than agricultural labor.

 The nature of the barefoot doctor system also allowed women to enter a profession that had previously been dominated by men.
 Fang (2012) explains that, due to tradition, many females felt uncomfortable being examined by male doctors, and, as a result, silently had a host of diseases, especially gynecological ones.
 However, the barefoot doctor system required that each village have a female doctor.
 With this push, women's health improved significantly, although Fang (2012) mentions that health disparities were still present.